 By virtue of their longevity at the camp, Lesley and Susan have the benefit of knowing the Farm’s saddle animals and their idiosyncrasies well, which in turn benefits the campers, especially those new to the camp and even more so, those new to riding.
 Aside from instructing the campers, they also school the younger staff members on teaching techniques that combine ample portions of patience and encouragement with a mastery of the elements of riding.
 With families of their own, Lesley and Susan each bring a mother’s touch and intuition to the camp program that extends well beyond horses and horsemanship to the advantage of all.

 As a camp program is only as effective as the people who implement it, considerable thought goes into the choice of the resident camp staff at Road’s End Farm.
 Prerequisites for selection to the staff include competence, a sincere desire to work with children, and the ability to serve as an admirable role model.
 Once chosen, staff members are often reminded of the virtues of kindness, teamwork, and leadership by good example.
-Ten counselors, two cooks, and a registered nurse who is on-call and stops by regularly, assist Alicia and Tom in providing positive camp experiences for everyone.
+Ten to twelve counselors, two cooks, and a registered nurse who is on-call and resides at the Farm during the summer, help to provide positive camp experiences for everyone.
 Deserving seventeen-year-olds, who have been campers at the Farm and know which end is up, also lend helping hands as counselors-in-training.